Entry is open

 We will take your drop bag to each aid station that provides for them.
 Please follow the rules and guidelines here to help us get your bags to you.

 Getting the drop bags to the proper aid stations is a big job.
-Fortunately, thanks to Bill Sublett, we have a system that works well without excessive strain on our volunteers.
-It will help greatly if you read and comply with the guidance here.
+Fortunately, thanks to the great work over the years of Bill Sublett, we have a system that works well without excessive strain on our volunteers.
+Bill has moved into a well-earned retirement, and this role has now been taken on by the director of the VHTRC’s Massanutten Training Academy night training run, the Chocolate Bunny, Larry Tumblin.
+Help Larry, and the other volunteers working with the dropbags during the race, to help you by taking the time to read and comply with the guidance here.

 Volunteer Bill Sublett awaits your drop bag!
 Orange, gray, red, and whatever other color was on sale, plastic boxes take the drop bags.
 There are signs on and by the boxes to show which aid station they are for.
 It is your responsibility to pick the right box.